Body pains while pregnant? It may be part of the pregnancy journey, but that doesn’t mean you must suffer through it, Mama.

 According to WebMD, some essential oils that are good to use while pregnant are lavender, bergamot, lemon, wild orange, cardamom, ginger, patchouli, geranium, peppermint, thyme, grapefruit, tea tree, and rosemary.

 Meanwhile, the National Association for Holistic Aromatherapy highlight that wormwood, oakmoss, parsley seed, sage, camphor, rue, and hyssop should be avoided during pregnancy.

 For the discerning Mama who wants to ensure the safety of the products they use, there is no need to worry about Mama’s Choice Herbal Oil because it is 100% natural.
 It’s so natural we can even break down just how much of each oil it contains: 62% olive oil, 25% cajuput oil, 10% grapeseed oil, and 3% lavender oil.

 - Cajuput Oil: Relieves sore muscles and joints

 - Olive Oil: Hydrates the skin for softer and smoother skin

 - Grapeseed Oil: Rich in antibodies that moisturizes the skin without clogging pores

 - Lavender Oil: Provides a relaxing aroma

-An effective blend rooted in traditional medicine, applying this on your skin through a gentle massage helps relieve pregnancy aches and pains.
+A compelling blend rooted in traditional medicine, applying this on your skin through a gentle massage helps relieve pregnancy aches and pains.
 Plus, you’ll enjoy the warming effect on your skin.
-Whether you apply it on your wrist, back, or leg, our herbal oil is absolutely safe to use.
+Our herbal oil is safe to use whether you apply it on your wrist, back, or leg.
 It naturally relieves soreness, aches, and pains while keeping your skin moisturized!